dma-ais/AisLib/README.md

 ## Introduction ##

-DaMSA AisLib is a Java library for handling AIS messages.
+DMA AisLib is a Java library for handling AIS messages.
 This include

 * Reading from AIS sources e.g. serial connection, TCP connection or file
 * Handling of proprietary source tagging sentences